-Iceland Natural Hot Springs
+Best Natural Hot Springs in Iceland

 Grettislaug is located at Reykir in Skagafjordur, about 25 miles from the Ring Road in North Iceland.
 In the early 20th century, the original geothermal pool was destroyed by a storm.
-However, it was rebuilt in 1992 by Jón Eiríksson and a group of locals, using natural springs from the water with precisely the right temperature coming from the ground.
+However, it was rebuilt in 1992 by Jón Eiríksson and a group of locals, using natural springs with precisely the right temperature coming from the ground.
 The name Grettislaug refers to the character Grettir the Strong, who was the strongest man who ever lived from one of Iceland’s most famous Sagas, Grettis Saga, which was written around the 13th and 14th centuries.
 Visitors can enjoy this geothermal bath while taking in amazing seaside views of the shores of Skagifjörður.